Skip to content

 Hello!
 I'm Brandon Templar, a product designer in Washington, D.C.

-I am a designer, photographer, and tech enthusiast that has decided to write more about my thoughts and process.
+I am a designer, photographer, and tech enthusiast.
 Thanks for following along!